 MYTH: The vaccine will affect fertility and is dangerous for pregnant people

 FACT: There is no evidence that the vaccines cause infertility.
-The safety and effectiveness of COVID-19 vaccines in pregnant people has not yet been established.
-Pregnant individuals were not included in large enough numbers in the initial trials of the vaccines to provide solid information.
 If you are pregnant, you should talk to your doctor about whether or not the benefits outweigh the risks.